thealing/GameFramework/docs/README.md

 ## Getting Started

 ### The Game Loop
-The framework collects input and state changes using an internal event queue.
-The game can poll available events at the start of each frame, then proceed with the update and rendering phases, like in this simplified example:
+The framework uses an internal event queue to collect input and state changes.
+The game can poll for available events at the start of each frame, then proceed with the update and rendering phases, like in this simplified example:
 ```c
 while (window_is_open()) {
     Window_Event event;